suhacker1/suhacker1/README.md

 ### Hi there!

+I’m a security engineer focused on **trustworthy machine learning** and **privacy-enhancing technologies**.
-**I’m a privacy and security engineer primarily interested in trustworthy machine learning, applied cryptography, and program analysis**.
-Currently, I’m a security engineering intern at [Trail of Bits](https://www.trailofbits.com/).
+I’m also broadly interested in cryptography, program analysis, formal methods, and firmware engineering.
+Right now, I’m an intern at [Trail of Bits](https://www.trailofbits.com/).

-In addition, I’m pursuing a BS in Computer Science (Threads: Theory and People) at [Georgia Tech](https://cc.gatech.edu/) where I conduct research under [Prof. Wenke Lee](https://wenke.gtisc.gatech.edu/).
-I’m also a robotics engineer on the [RoboJackets RoboNav Team](https://robojackets.org/teams/robonav/).
+I’m pursuing a BS in Computer Science, specializing in theoretical computer science and human-computer interaction ([Threads in Theory & People](https://www.cc.gatech.edu/academics/degree-programs/bachelors/computer-science/threads)), at the Georgia Institute of Technology where I conduct computer security research under [Prof. Wenke Lee](https://wenke.gtisc.gatech.edu/).

+In addition, I’m a robotics engineer at the [RoboJackets RoboNav Team](https://robojackets.org/teams/robonav/), and I help organize a weekly [AI Privacy and Ethics Journal Club](https://aivillage.org/hacker-journal-club).

 Check out my [website](https://sshussain.me/) for more information.